grantmcdermott/ritest/README.md

 **Note:** ^^ p-values shown in parentheses.

-A more realistic implementation would control for the stratified (aka “blocked”) experimental design.
-We’ll specify these strata (blocks) as fixed-effects in our regression model.
+As final illustration using our toy data, we’ll test a more realistic model that controls for the stratified (aka “blocked”) design of the original `npk` experiment.
+We’ll do this by specifying these strata (blocks) as fixed-effects in our regression model.
 I’ll also use this as an opportunity to show that that the package is fully compatible with piping workflows.
 This might be useful if you don’t feel like saving intermediate objects.
 Here I’ll use the new base R pipe (`|>`) that was introduced in R 4.1.1, but the same thing would be possible with the